Hooke Spring Reverb

 Classic Spring Reverb

-The Hooke Spring Reverb has the Spring Reverb mode.
+The Hooke Spring Reverb begins with a Spring Reverb mode.
 The main features of this mode include the Tone and Spring controls.
-The Tone control allows you to set the pedal for a bright, spanky reverb tone or a dark, thick reverb.
+The Tone control allows you to work within the range of bright and spanky to dark and thick.
 The Spring control is the amount “looseness” or “Sproing!” in the reverb pan.
-Loose springs seem to give a lot of reflections and you can hear the reverb “bounce” a lot.
-You can simulate a specific reverb pan you had in a vintage amp.
-Combinations of these two controls allow you to fine-tune both the tone and the character of the springs and tubes in your favorite vintage reverb.
-You won’t believe the depth and warmth of this reverb.
+Loose springs seem to generate a lot of reflections, and you can hear the reverb “bounce.”
+With the Hooke, you can simulate a specific reverb pan of a vintage amp, two-springs, three-springs, short, medium, long decay … it’s all in there.
+What’s more, combinations of these two controls allow you to fine-tune the tone and the character of the springs and tubes in order to dial in your favorite vintage reverb response.
+The depth and warmth of the Hooke reverb is simply remarkable.
 It’s one of our finest creations.

-This is designed to give you the ultimate Fullerton, CA black panel Vibrato channel reverb.
+Trem-n-verb is designed to give you the ultimate Fullerton, CA black panel Vibrato channel reverb.
 Everyone knows that it’s not really (pitch) vibrato, it’s tremolo.
-We carefully EQ’d and filtered the sound to not only be tube-like but we crafted a tonal modification that makes for a deep throbbing tremolo.
+We carefully EQ’d and filtered the sound to not only be tube-like, but we crafted a tonal modification that makes for a deep, throbbing tremolo.
 By adjusting the bias of the output tubes for the volume tremolo, you also dip the volume of the reverb.
-We found a special recipe where the reverb washes over the tremolo texture a little thicker and creates a tone that is truly magical.
+We created a special recipe in which the reverb washes over the tremolo texture just a little thickened in order to craft a tone that is truly magical.

 Fugue, an Organ Reverb

-The Hooke Reverb needed something crazy.
-Something that just didn’t exist.
-We started playing with shimmer-springs, octave down and sprung, all sorts of other coiled manifestations of things springy and coily and then it hit us.
+The Hooke Reverb needed something crazy, something that just didn’t exist.
+We started playing with shimmer-springs, octave down and sprung, and all sorts of other coiled manifestations of things springy and coily when it hit us.
 The problem was we could hear the original guitar part.
 Ah, yes, all wet.
-All wet is where the magic happened.
+All wet is where magic can happen.
 No original signal, all wet spring reverb with octave up and down.
 Church Organ, Organ Reverb, Fugue It!
 Get Hooked and Go Fugue!

-What more from your Keeley Reverb?
+Want more from your Keeley Reverb?
 Take the back plate off your Hooke Spring Reverb and change the Bank Switch to Bank 2.
-Now you have 3 more Spring reverb patches!
+Now you have three more spring reverb patches!